raul23/ebook-classifier-training/README.rst

 |

-At the end of the dataset generation, some results are shown about the number of texts added to the dataset and cache, books rejected and duplicates found
+At the end of the dataset creation, some results are shown about the number of texts added to the dataset and cache, books rejected and duplicates found

 .. raw:: html